 Purpose and link to strategy Reward Executive Directors for their part in delivering the sustained success of SSE and to ensure that their interests are aligned with those of the shareholders.
 Operation and maximum opportunity Maximum value of award is 250% of base salary for the Chief Executive and 225% of base salary for the Finance Director and Chief Commercial Officer.
 Shares are awarded which normally vest based on performance over a period of three years with an additional two-year post-vesting holding period during which time the Executive must retain the post-tax number of shares vesting under the award.
 Subject to malus and/or claw back provisions.
 Performance measures Awards vest based on relative total shareholder return, financial, operational, strategic, or stakeholder-based measures.
 At least 70% of the award will be based on financial and relative total shareholder return measures.
 Share Ownership Policy Purpose and link to strategy Align the interests of Executive Directors with those of shareholders who invest in the Company.
 Operation and maximum opportunity The Chief Executive is expected to maintain a shareholding equivalent to 250% of base salary.
 The Finance Director and Chief Commercial Officer will be expected to maintain a shareholding of 225% of base salary.
 Shareholding should be built up within a reasonable timescale.
 Normally built up via shares vesting through the PSP, deferred shares from the AIP and all employee share schemes and Executive Directors may also choose to buy shares.
 The requirement to retain shares continues after employment and Executive Directors are required to hold their in-employment shares for a further two years following cessation of employment.
 Performance measures Not applicable.
-Chair and non-Executive Dir ectors' Fees Purpose and link to strategy Reward for undertaking the role and are sufficient to attract and retain individuals with the calibre and experience to contribute effectively at Board level.
+Chair and non-Executive Dire ectors' Fees Purpose and link to strategy Reward for undertaking the role and are sufficient to attract and retain individuals with the calibre and experience to contribute effectively at Board level.
 Operation and maximum opportunity The aggregate level of non-Executive Director fees shall not exceed the maximum limit set out in the Articles of Association.
 Fees are reviewed at appropriate intervals against companies of a similar size and complexity.
 Fees are set in a way that is consistent with the wider remuneration policy.
 The fee structure may be made up of: • a basic Board fee or Chair fee; an additional fee for any committee chairship or membership; and an additional fee for further responsibilities e.g. Senior Independent Director, non-Executive Director for Employee Engagement or periods of increased activity.
 Reasonable travelling and other expenses for costs incurred in the course of the non-Executive Directors undertaking their duties are reimbursed (including any tax due on the expenses).
 It is also expected that all non-Executive Directors should build up a minimum of 2,000 shares in the Company.
-Performance measures There are no direct performance measures relating to Chair and non-Executive Director fees. set in a way that is consistent with the wider remuneration policy.
-The fee structure may be made up of: a basic Board fee or Chair fee; an additional fee for any committee chairship or membership; and an additional fee for further responsibilities e.g. Senior Independent Director, non-Executive Director Employee Engagement or periods of increased activity.
-Reasonable travelling and other expenses for costs incurred in the course of the non-Executive Directors undertaking their duties are reimbursed (including any tax due on the expenses).
-It is also expected that all non-Executive Directors should build up a minimum of 2,000 shares in the Company.
+Performance measures There are no direct performance measures relating to Chair and non-Executive Director fees.